Feastio

 Oreo brownie, crunchy peanut butter, peanut butter mousse, caramel milk chocolate mousse, and peanut butter fudge swirl ice cream conspire to satisfy your sweet tooth.

-Dark chocolate cake, tiramisu, and a s'mores brownie also sounded amazing.
+Dark chocolate cake, tiramisu, and a s'mores brownie also sounded terrific.
+Bern's Steak House flambees two desserts tableside: Bananas Foster and Baked Alaska.

 Baked Alaska flambeed tableside at Bern's in Tampa

-Baked Alaska flambeed tableside
+Baked Alaska flambeed tableside.

-Having enjoyed Banana's Foster at Brennan's in New Orleans, where it was invented, I opted to try Baked Alaska for the first time.
+Having enjoyed bananas Foster at Brennan's in New Orleans (where it was invented), I opted to try Baked Alaska for the first time.

 At Bern's, they make Baked Alaska with macadamia nut ice cream, vanilla cake, toasted meringue, and blended liqueurs.
+Our waitress showed off the flaming liqueurs in the sauce pot before pouring the liquid onto the dessert.

 Baked Alaska on fire